-Many treatment options are available for treating melasma.
+Many treatment options are available for melasma.
 These options include topical medications, laser treatments and skin care treatments.
-Here we will discuss the most effective options for treating melasma.
+Here, we will discuss the most effective options for treating melasma.

-Chemical peels: It is the treatment in which chemicals of different strengths such as glycolic acid, alpha hydroxyl acid, azelaic acid, TCA or phenols are used to peel off the uppermost damaged layer of the skin.
-This way new, lighter and healthier skin is revealed.
-Chemical peels are available in different types and strengths, depending on the strength of chemical used.
+Chemical peels: It is the treatment in which chemicals of different strengths such as glycolic acid, alpha hydroxyl acid, azelaic acid, TCA or phenols are used to peel off the uppermost damaged layer of the skin. n this way new, lighter and healthier skin is revealed.
+Chemical peels are available in different types, depending on the strength of chemicals used.
 TCA peels and cosmelan mask are mostly used for treating pigmentation disorders.
-Cosmelan mask is suitable for face only, however, TCA peel is beneficial for treating melasma on other parts of body as well.
+Cosmelan mask is suitable for face only.
+However, TCA peel is beneficial for treating melasma on other parts of the body as well.

-Laser treatment: A number of lasers have been used in the treatment of melasma.
-Alexandrite laser is mostly used for treating melasma; however, fractional CO2 laser is also an effective option.
-Laser is effective for breaking down pigment accumulated even in deeper layers of skin.
-It uses intense, focused light to break down dark pigment in the skin.
+Laser treatment: A number of lasers have been used for the treatment of melasma.
+Alexandrite laser is mostly used for treating melasma.
+However, fractional CO2 laser is also a suitable option.
+Laser is effective in breaking down the pigment that is accumulated even in the deeper layers of skin.
+It uses intense, focused light to break down the dark pigment in the skin.
 When done properly, lasers have best results for melasma treatment.

 IPL (Intense Pulsed Light) therapy: IPL is the most effective treatment for melasma.
 Unlike lasers, IPL uses intense broadband light to break down the dark pigment and reduce melasma.
 Although, IPL delivers energy to both superficial and deep layers of the skin, the topmost layer is spared from any damage.
-Besides melasma, IPL is also effective for treating freckles and age spots.
+Besides melasma, IPL is effective for treating freckles and age spots too.